-With sustainability now at the forefront of the architectural world, eco-friendly designs are a sought-after feature in all aspects of planning.
+With sustainability now at the forefront of the architectural world, sustainable architecture design is a sought-after feature in all aspects of planning.

 If you’re passionate about ensuring that your project doesn’t compromise the future, then see five of our top features to incorporate into your next design:

 Energy efficiency is a key part of sustainability, and buildings that aren’t designed with this in mind are not only damaging the planet - they’re also expensive to sustain for the future.
 Money is best spent increasing your building's thermal performance by adopting a fabric-first approach to building design.
 Making sure that the building is airtight also means the energy you put into the house doesn’t seep out.